 Once you’ve got a solid grasp on all the theoretical aspects of data science, it’s time to get down to the field.
 Expose yourself to the industry and try to find real data science projects on the Internet.
 Google Quandl can be an excellent place to start looking for projects.

-When you start working on projects in real-time, you get to know your strengths and weaknesses.
+When you start working on data science projects in real-time, you get to know your strengths and weaknesses.
 As you keep working on new projects, you’ll get a chance to work on your flaws and improve them over time.

 The Internet is buzzing with websites that allow data scientists to connect to the data science community and find peers with whom they can engage in productive learning and competition.
 Kaggle is an excellent training platform for aspiring data scientists.